Raju2894/code-Testing/README.md

-# code-Testing-
+### code-Testing --- How to write unit test cases for python code.

-Code testing performance
+-- Developed a pacman game

-Clone this code and check for how to write testcases for python code <br>
+-- Wrote unit test cases to for the developed game.

-Knows How to use various testing tools like pylint,Eclipse.
+We have various testing tools to check the code performance.
+I have used pylint to check the python code.